its-dart/dart-tools-ts/admin/README.md

 1. Commit and push all local changes to GitHub
 2. Run `npm login` if needed
-3. Run `yarn release` and follow the prompts, confirming each step by pressing enter
+3. Run `yarn release` and follow the prompts (usually they are all a yes), confirming each step by pressing enter